learn more

 Filter

-Optimal measurement with multi-sensor systems – Selection of sensors on multi-sensor coordinate measuring machines
+Optimal measurement with multi-sensor systems– Selection of sensors on multisensor coordinate measuring machines

-<p>To quickly solve complex measurement tasks, multi-sensor coordinate measuring machines and intelligent software procedures can be used to semi-automatically create different measurement sequences.
-The machines allow combined measurements with different sensors and replace several single-purpose machines due to their flexibility.
-Due to their modular design, they can be brought up to the state of the art at any time.</p>
+<p>Different measurement sequences can be created semi-automatically using multisensor coordinate measuring machines and intelligent software processes to quickly solve complex measurement tasks.
+The machines enable combined measurements with different sensors and replace several single-purpose devices thanks to their flexibility.
+Thanks to their modular design, they can be upgraded to the latest state of the art at any time.</p>

 File size: 2.71 MB